Geoff Petrie: Player

 At 6'4", Petrie could play either the guard or forward positions and was a long range shooter.
 He played in two All-Star games and in 1971, the Trail Blazers' first year in existence, was named co-Rookie of the Year with the Boston Celtics' Dave Cowens after averaging 24.8 points per game.
 The Associated Press reported Petrie's salary during his rookie season was approximately $80,000.

 Until Damon Stoudamire's 54 point performance in 2005, Petrie held the Trail Blazers' individual scoring record for one game at 51 — a feat he accomplished twice.
 His jersey number, 45, was retired by the Trail Blazers.
 Following the 1975–76 NBA season, he was traded to the Atlanta Hawks in a transaction that landed Portland Maurice Lucas.
 Petrie did not play any games for the Hawks after suffering a career-ending knee injury.

-Petrie is credited as the first NBA player to switch from Converse brand athletic shoes, which were popular in the 1970s, to Nike brand.
+Petrie is credited as the first NBA player to switch from Converse brand athletic shoes, which were popular in the 1970s, to Nike brand..
+In 1973 Petrie won the 2nd NBA "One-On-One" contest,receiving $15,000 in prize money.
+He defeated Cleveland Cavaliers' forward Barry Clemens by a final score of 36 - 32.